JVanDerHout/websitetester/_lodgings/costanoa.md

 <p>There are camp sites if you want to bring your own tent.
 Multiple tents can be pitched on one site.</p>
 <p>The Lighthouse Grove tent village allows 2 to 6 tents per site.
 The Ohlone Grove Tent Village holds up to 2 tents and has a view.</p>

-<p>There are lots of options but we don't have a hold on any rooms so book early if you can!</p>
+**TLDR: There are lots of options but we don't have a hold on any rooms so book early if you can!**

 </body>
 </html>